Herbal Allies to Reduce Holiday Overeating

 5. Every 30 minutes of sleep lost on average per night equates to a 41 percent increase in insulin resistance in the coming year.
 (Insulin resistance, sometimes called pre-diabetes, makes you more apt to gain weight, particularly around the abdomen, and increases inflammation.)

 Prioritizing sleep is soooo important!
 If sleeping is a challenge for you, consider wearing and eye mask, reducing the bedroom temperature, unplugging from all electronics/screens at least an hour or two before bedtime, and avoiding big meals, snacks, and alcohol at night (just 2 drinks can really mess up sleep, especially in women).
 Herbally, I love magnolia bark (pictured above), passionflower, and/or skullcap.
-Some nice commercial formulas include locally made Herbal Energetics Peaceful Nights and Gaia Herbs SleepThru.
+Some nice commercial formulas include locally made Herbal Energetics Peaceful Nights and Gaia Herbs SleepThru or Calm ASAP.

 4. Ashwagandha